 They are slow growers that prefer damp areas and limestone-rich soil.
 If you want to plant them, typically as hedges or windbreaks, be sure to plant them at least 6 feet apart as they will, slowly, get quite large and the roots will need that space to thrive.

-Cedar oil is toxic at 120mg and can cause extreme low blood pressure, convulsions and death.
+*Cedar oil is toxic at 120mg and can cause extremely low blood pressure, convulsions, and death.

 And the Usual Cautions: